JGarnica22/PSlab/ATACseq_analysis/README.md

 * **--nomodel**: to bypass building the shifting model.
 * **--extsize**: While --nomodel is set, MACS uses this parameter to extend reads in 5'->3' direction to fix-sized fragments.
 * **--keep-dup**: It controls the MACS behavior towards duplicate tags at the exact same location.
 Need to be set at `all` if duplicated were previously removed.

+## Cluster loop :curly_loop:
+Use loop scripts to perform all the steps aforementioned automatically and in parellel in the cluster.
+All folders and subfolders will be created, just make sure to have your fastq files in a fasq_files folder, and to add and indicate the directory of your reference genome and software (Trimmomatic and Picard).